Colin-chan1366/Project3-WeaklySupervisedLearning/doc/a_note_on_contributions.md

 Project xxx

-Team members: Avi Bond, Comma Deed, En Funn, Gem Hon
+Team members: Colin Chan, Sally Zhao, Shoufei Meng, Chulin Tang, Peng Jiang

 Summary: In this project, we developed a new method and improved the classification accuracy for images of cats and dogs to 99.9%